Article written by Simon Vaala, CSO at Hello Retail (Originally posted on LinkedIn)

 According to Accenture, nearly 40% of shoppers have left a store to buy from another site because they were overwhelmed with too many options.

-Even if they don’t leave, almost 75% of your potential customers will be frustrated with irrelevant content or products that are not specific to them.
+Even if they don’t leave, almost 75% of your potential customers will be frustrated with irrelevant content or products not specific to them.

-So how much money would you like to invest in driving to traffic to your shop if you have not invested in personalization and the above stats are the result of it.
-If you risk loosing 40% of your visitors to other stores, do you have a reason to not invest your focus and time on personalization on your web shop?
+So how much money would you like to invest in driving traffic to your shop if you have not invested in personalization and the above stats are the result of it?
+If you risk losing 40% of your visitors to other stores, do you have a reason not to invest your focus and time on personalization on your webshop?